Post Fast: Day 4

 Orange juice (diluted, no pulp) -> Orange juice (diluted, with pulp) -> Orange juice (undiluted) -> Mono-fruit diet (juicy fruit, less acidic type to minimize aggravating the stomach) -> Variety of fruits -> Fresh, raw vegetables (no dressing) -> Cooked food -> Meat (if you consume meat)

 Please do not try something crazy like drink milk to break your fast.
-If you don’t throw up, you’ll at the very least damage your delicate stomach walls.
+If you don’t throw up, you will at the very least damage your delicate stomach walls.
 Read proper fasting literature (refer to links in my fasting article) for advice on how to handle your fast, not advice from friends/family (however well-intended) who have no knowledge or experience with fasting whatsoever.

 Keep your servings small and light at the beginning, consuming only a quantity your stomach feels comfortable with.
 I went with just half a glass of diluted orange juice (with no pulp) on Day 3 post-fast.
 Drink very slowly and be sensitive to the sensations in your stomach the whole time.
 There are many different recommendations on how long to wait before your next consumption – my personal recommendation is an 8-hour interval on the first day, followed by 4-hour intervals the second day, then switching to a frequency you’re comfortable with thereafter once your digestive systems have kicked into gear.